-- 17. The class is ascertainable and there is a well-defined community of interest in the litigation: - a.
-Numerosity: The class members are so numerous that joinder of all class members is impracticable.
-The membership of the entire class is unknown to Plaintiff at this time; however, the class is estimated to be greater than fifty (50) individuals and the identity of such membership is readily ascertainable by inspection of Defendants' employment records. - b.
+- b.
 Typicality: Plaintiff's claims are typical of all other class members' as demonstrated herein.
 Plaintiff will fairly and adequately protect the interests of the other class members with whom he has a well-defined community of interest. - c.
 Adequacy: Plaintiff will fairly and adequately protect the interests of each class member, with whom he has a well-defined community of interest and typicality of claims, as demonstrated herein.
 Plaintiff has no interest that is antagonistic to the other class members.
 Plaintiff's attorneys, the proposed class counsel, are versed in the rules governing class action discovery, certification, and settlement.
 Plaintiff has incurred, and during the pendency of this action will continue to incur, costs and attorneys' fees, that have been, are, and will be necessarily expended for the prosecution of this action for the substantial benefit of each class member. - d.
 Superiority: A class action is superior to other available methods for the fair and efficient adjudication of this litigation because individual joinder of all class members is impractical. - e.
 Public Policy Considerations: Certification of this lawsuit as a class action will advance public policy objectives.
 Employers of this great state violate employment and labor laws every day.
 Current employees are often afraid to assert their rights out of fear of direct or indirect retaliation.
-However, class actions provide the class members who are not named in the complaint anonymity that allows for the vindication of their rights.
+However, class actions provide the class members who are not named in the complaint anonymity that allows for the vindication of their rights. - 18.
+There are common questions of law and fact as to the class members that predominate over questions affecting only individual members.
+The following common questions of law or fact, among others, exist as to the members of the class:

-- 18. There are common questions of law and fact as to the class members that predominate over questions affecting only individual members.
-The following common questions of law or fact, among others, exist as to the members of the class: - a.
-Whether Defendants' failure to pay wages, without abatement or reduction, in accordance with the California Labor Code, was willful; - b.
-Whether Defendants' had a corporate policy and practice of failing to pay their hourly-paid or non-exempt employees within the State of California for all hours worked and missed (short, late, interrupted, and/or missed altogether) meal periods and rest breaks in violation of California law; - c.
-Whether Defendants required Plaintiff and the other class members to work over eight (8) hours per day and/or over forty (40) hours per week and failed to pay the legally required overtime compensation to Plaintiff and the other class members; - d.
-Whether Defendants deprived Plaintiff and the other class members of meal and/or rest periods or required Plaintiff and the other class members to work during meal and/or rest periods without compensation; - e.
-Whether Defendants failed to pay minimum wages to Plaintiff and the other class members for all hours worked; - f.
-Whether Defendants failed to pay all wages due to Plaintiff and the other class members within the required time upon their discharge or resignation; - g.
-Whether Defendants failed to timely pay all wages due to Plaintiff and the other class members during their employment; - h.
-Whether Defendants complied with wage reporting as required by the
+- Whether Defendants' failure to pay wages, without abatement or a. reduction, in accordance with the California Labor Code, was willful; - Whether Defendants' had a corporate policy and practice of failing to b. pay their hourly-paid or non-exempt employees within the State of California for all hours worked and missed (short, late, interrupted, and/or missed altogether) meal periods and rest breaks in violation of California law; - C. Whether Defendants required Plaintiff and the other class members to work over eight (8) hours per day and/or over forty (40) hours per week and failed to pay the legally required overtime compensation to Plaintiff and the other class members: - d.
+Whether Defendants deprived Plaintiff and the other class members of meal and/or rest periods or required Plaintiff and the other class members to work during meal and/or rest periods without compensation; - Whether Defendants failed to pay minimum wages to Plaintiff and the e. other class members for all hours worked; - f.
+Whether Defendants failed to pay all wages due to Plaintiff and the other class members within the required time upon their discharge or resignation; - Whether Defendants failed to timely pay all wages due to Plaintiff and g. the other class members during their employment; - h.
+Whether Defendants complied with wage reporting as required by the California Labor Code; including, inter alia, section 226; - i.
+Whether Defendants kept complete and accurate payroll records as required by the California Labor Code, including, inter alia, section 1174(d);